ForeignProtestants ... Canada's Earliest Successful Multicultural Community!

 *Are you or a family member a descendant of these Foreign Protestants?

-To determine, use our digitally indexed lists of Founding Families Names based upon the original, handwritten notes of Winthrop Pickard Bell, PhD, Professional Historian and that led to his book Register of The Foreign Protestants of Nova Scotia (ca. 1749-1770), written by Winthrop Pickard Bell, Ph.D. and published by J. Christopher Young, Ph.D., Amateur Genealogist and Historian.
+To determine, use our digitally indexed lists of Founding Families Names based upon the original, handwritten notes of Dr. Winthrop Pickard Bell, professional and published historian and that then led to his book Register of The Foreign Protestants of Nova Scotia (ca. 1749-1770) published by Dr. J. Christopher (Chris) Young, amateur genealogist and historian.